-- On 8 February 2023, The Independent

-Prevent Review was published nationally and highlighted 34 recommendations to improve our approach to reducing radicalisation.
-These will now be considered via Stockport's existing Prevent structures and filter into refreshing the Stockport Prevent Strategy and Stockport Prevent Partnership action plan.

-- The recently published Josh McAllister

-Review of Social Care has led to a series

-of consultations around changes, which

-could impact on safeguarding children in

-domestic abuse households.
-They will be

-working with their safeguarding partners

-to respond to its recommendations.

-- They will use existing tactical meetings to improve multi-agency working and develop closer working relationships with GMP to improve their approach to tackling domestic burglary and car crime.
-Oversight for this will sit with the Partnership Delivery Group and we will strengthen their data led approach using

-- a dashboard report to understand crime in our neighbourhoods, identify peak times of activity, hot spots and trends. - They will continue to implement our Safer Streets Programme focusing on detached youth work, diversionary activities, implementing a better secure linkage of CCTV in Merseyway and providing improved cameras in the town centre and additional security guards at ASB hot spots (such as during school holidays), and they are piloting a mentoring scheme in partnership with Groundwork and Stockport College. - The Serious Violence Duty (SVD) came into effect on 31 January 2023.
-This is a statutory requirement, and the partnership has the oversight for this, and will be required to produce a Strategic Needs Assessment amongst other requirements, such as a partnership agreement and provisional delivery plans, to be in place by January 2024. - They will develop and implement a refreshed corporate Parenting Strategy for 2023-2026. - They will develop and implement our annual youth justice plan and targeted youth support. - They will implement the Adolescent Safeguarding Framework and develop further their adolescent offer to young people.
+- On 8th February 2023, The Independent Prevent Review was published nationally and highlighted 34 recommendations to improve our approach to reducing radicalisation.
+These will now be considered via our existing Prevent structures and filter into refreshing the Stockport Prevent Strategy and Stockport Prevent Partnership action plan. - The recently published Josh McAllister Review of Social Care has led to a series of consultations around changes, which could impact on safeguarding children in domestic abuse households.
+We will be working with our Safeguarding Partnerships to respond to its recommendations. - We will use our existing tactical meetings to improve multi-agency working and develop closer working relationships with GMP to improve our approach to tackling domestic burglary and car crime.
+Oversight for this will sit with the Partnership Delivery Group and we will strengthen our data led approach using a dashboard report to understand crime in our neighbourhoods, identify peak times of activity, hot spots, and trends. - We will continue to implement our Safer Streets Programme focusing on detached youth work, diversionary activities, implementing a better secure linkage of CCTV in Merseyway and providing improved cameras in the town centre and additional security guards at ASB hot spots (such as during school holidays), and we are piloting a mentoring scheme in partnership with Groundwork and Stockport College. - The Serious Violence Duty (SVD) came into effect on 31st January 2023.
+This is a statutory requirement, and The One Stockport Safety Partnership has the oversight for this, and we will be required to produce a Strategic Needs Assessment amongst other requirements, such as a Partnership Agreement and provisional delivery plans, to be in place by January 2024. - We will develop and implement a refreshed Corporate Parenting Strategy for 2023-2026. - We will develop and implement our annual Youth Justice Plan and Targeted Youth Support. - We will implement the Adolescent Safeguarding Framework and develop further our adolescent offer to young people.